Using a representative

 Indirect representatives lodge customs declarations in their own name and on behalf of the exporter.

-- In the customs declaration, code 3 is provided as the type of representation.
+- In the export declaration, code 2 is provided as the type of representation.

 Indirect representation can’t be used in export declarations for discharging inward processing or for starting outward processing.